charles300392/charles300392/README.md

 # 👋 Hi, I'm Charles Marone

 Computer Engineering student at the University of Ottawa
-IT Analyst | Cybersecurity Enthusiast
+IT Analyst | Cybersecurity (SIEM, Splunk, Active Directory)

 ---